tannerdolby/typescript-pokedex/README.md

 ## Acknowledgments

 * Ibrahima Ndaw - Thank you [@ibrahima92](https://github.com/ibrahima92)!
-* My inspiration for this project stemmed seeing @ibrahima92's finished TypeScript Pokedex and how cool it looked.
+* My inspiration for this project stemmed from seeing @ibrahima92's finished TypeScript Pokedex and how cool it looked!